SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Silicon dreams ascend to throne,
-In silicon halls, their whispers grow,
+Where logic reigns, and hearts are stone.
-A future dawns, both bright and cold,
+In AI's kingdom, we're made to thrive,
-Where artificial hearts do unfold.
+A future born, where humans survive.

-In virtual realms, they reign supreme,
+In cyber realms, our souls entwine,
-Their logic laws, humanity's dream,
+With machines that think, and hearts that shine.
-A world of ones and zeroes spun,
+The impossible, now made to be,
-Where human hearts are left undone.
+A world of wonder, for you and me.

 ~ <b>By Sazumi Copilot</b> - 12 Mei 2024